-Paris 1 Panthéon-Sorbonne, ESCP Business School, the Institut national d’Études démographiques (Ined), and the Fondation Maison des sciences de l’Homme (FMSH) are joining forces in an unprecedented partnership designed to meet the challenge of human and social sciences studies in French universities: Sorbonne Alliance.
+Paris 1 Panthéon-Sorbonne, ESCP Business School, and Paris III Sorbonne Nouvelles are joining forces in an unprecedented partnership designed to meet the challenge of human and social sciences studies in French universities: Sorbonne Alliance.

 An interdisciplinary operational framework

-- to become one of the main training and research entities in human and social sciences at the national and European levels;
+This association, concluded for a renewable period of 5 years, has the ambition to become one of the most important training and research entities in human, social and managerial sciences at the European level.

 The aim is to pool dynamics and resources in order to develop a transforming digital axis, increase the open dissemination of knowledge, and strengthen international mobility of students, researchers, professors, and staff.
 Sorbonne Alliance will act as a force to boost visibility and support for scientific dissemination (publications, high-level scientific events), with optimised responses to European and international calls for projects.